Close Menu

 Is Google AI Ultra worth it at $100/month?

-After Google’s 60% price cut at I/O 2026 (from $250 to $100), Ultra is now significantly more competitive.
+After Google introduced a new $100/month AI Ultra tier at I/O 2026 (separate from the existing plan, which dropped from $250 to $200), Ultra is now significantly more competitive.
 It bundles Gemini 3.1 Pro at max limits, Veo 3.1 video generation, Project Mariner browser automation, and 30TB of Google One storage.
 For Google ecosystem users who also need video and storage, it’s now one of the best deals at the $100 tier.

 What is Claude Max and who is it for?